Guardians vs. Dodgers Player Props Betting Odds

 Kwan Stats

-- Kwan has picked up at least one hit in two straight games.
-In his last five games he is batting .188 with a double, a triple, two walks and an RBI.
+- Kwan brings a three-game streak with at least one hit into this one.
+During his last five outings he is batting .250 with a double, a triple, three walks and two RBI.

 Kwan Recent Games